glasgowm148/ergonaut-handbook/Community/Comparisons/KAS.md

 > And verification dilemma in the presence of dag could hit hard, have to check how it was accounted in ghostdag paper and its continuations, probably just skipped
 >
 > Yonatan has an idea back in 2017 to have client side validation, so miners in this case can include double spends and other invalid but well formed transactions

+> Which is solving verification dilemma for miners at least but a very different beast from blockchains we know

+> But Kaspa is so extreme from initial investigation